FirmwGuy/CEP/docs/L0_KERNEL/topics/EXTERNAL-LIBRARIES-INTERFACE.md

 ## Technical Model

+The adapter contract below captures how handles, snapshots, and vtables cooperate so Layer 0 can touch foreign libraries deterministically without cheating on ownership or replay.

 ### Core Principles

 - Opaqueness at the boundary: CEP never dereferences foreign struct fields directly.
 It calls adapter functions owned by the library integration.